sieadev/Discord2FA/README.md

 ## Support the Project

-If you find Discord 2FA helpful and would like to support its development, consider buying us a coffee on Ko-fi!
+If you find Discord 2FA helpful and would like to support its development, consider buying me a coffee on Ko-fi!

 [![Buy me a coffee](https://img.shields.io/badge/Buy%20me%20a%20coffee-Donate%20now-orange.svg)](https://ko-fi.com/sieadev)